 If I had to choose between Egypt and Babylon, I would likely choose Egypt, but one of their key weaknesses lay in their failure to appreciate the feminine aspects of creation and experience.
 Nearly every religion I am aware of sees creation as essentially feminine, Christianity included.
 As C.S.
 Lewis commented, we all stand as essentially feminine in relation to God.
 All in the Church, whether man or woman, are the “bride” of Christ.
 Various pagan beliefs have “Mother-goddesses,” whereas Christianity might talk of “Mother Earth” in a slightly more abstract way, as St. Francis did in his “Canticle of the Sun.”
 Egypt had no “Mother Earth”–for them the earth itself was not even feminine.
 The idea of power had strong play in Egyptian thought, and so rather than the traditional “receiving and transforming” aspect of Earth, the Egyptians saw supreme power in the male diety of Ptah or Geb.
 In some creation stories, Ra stands on the Primeval Hill to create, again over-emphasizing the male aspect of reality.
 Apparently Egypt did not want creation to have any derivative existence.

 Most every religion, including ancient Israel, had harvest festivals of some kind.
 Nearly all of these festivals focus on the idea of death, the earth receiving death, and then having that death transformed into life.
-Harvest festivals connect us with birth and new life, and so highlight feminine aspects of life.
+Harvest festivals connect us with birth and new life, and so highlight feminine aspects of life in general.
 A proper conception of this pattern must allow for three days in the tomb, so to speak.
 So in Greece, as elsewhere, the seed could be identified with the king (think of Mary Renault’s classic, The King Must Die), who “dies” for the people to give them grain.
 No grain comes without the earth receiving and transforming the seed.
 But things were different in Egypt.
 Yes, the king ceremoniously started the harvest by cutting a symbolic stalk, but the forgoing ceremony emphasized that he was the wheat which went up to the cloud, not the chaff that fell to earth.
 Frankfurt comments that,

 All we know of the Egyptians shows they would have found [a festival centering on the death of the seed] distasteful.
 They did not readily admit the shadow side of life, perhaps on hedonistic grounds, but also because, in their static conception of the world, grief had no [place].